 Overview of Features of the Automatic Stable Diffusion integration (Detailed overview of features including examples):

 - Original txt2img and img2img modes

-- One click install and run script (but you still must install python and git)
+- One click install and run script

 - Prompt Matrix